gianluigip/spectacle/spectacle-central/README.md

 ![Specifications Page](./docs/images/SpecificationsPage.png)

+## Features

+* [Specifications Report](./docs/SpecificationsReport.md): Search and bookmark any specification published.
+* [System Diagram](./docs/SystemDiagram.md): Visually show all the interactions in the system.

 ## Config

 The service requires a `PostgreSql` database with a user with write permissions, it uses Flyway to